guybaryosef/cooper_compilers/README.md

 Building a compiler for the C programming language.

-## Assignment 4 Todo:
+#### Status:
-* Build grammar and AST nodes for rest of statement functionality.
+* Lexer working.
-* Construct data storage of list of statements (compound statements).
-This will be used to group functions together and such).
+* Parser can parse a large subset of C language - for now we decided not to bother with typedefs, enums, function prototypes, old school function definitions, and a few other small grammars.
-* Update expression ASTs to resolve identifiers through the symbol table, and update their printing format to reflect this.
+* Parser builds Abstract Syntax Trees for all C statements and function definitions.
+It parses declarators to maintain an up-to-date symbol table that incorporates scope stacks and namespaces.
+The parser uses the symbol table to resolve identifiers in the statements and function definitions.

-#### Status and next on the agenda:
+#### Todo:
-* Update expression ASTs to resolve identifiers through the symbol table, and update their printing format to reflect this
+* Stretch goals.

 ##### Stretch goals:
 * Implement function prototypes & function arguments.